-Bishopsgate Goods Yard, started life as Bishopsgate Station in 1840.
-By 1881, the station had closed and reopened as a goods yard before closing permanently in 1964.
+Bishopsgate Goods Yard started life as Bishopsgate Station in 1840.
+By 1881, the station had closed and reopened as a goods yard.
+This was closed permanently in 1964.

-Today the site houses two large corridors either side of Braithwaite Street (aka Wheeler Street), both flanked by arches on one side and a railway cutting leading into London Liverpool Street on the other and beneath.
-The Eastern arches are of stunning architectural interest and boast Grade II listed status.
+Today the site - a derelict structure - houses two large tunnels either side of Braithwaite Street (aka Wheeler Street), both flanked by arches on one side.
+A railway cutting leading into London Liverpool Street runs alongside the site and for this reason the location is considered a high-risk environment.
+The eastern arches are architecturally stunning, and have a Grade II listing.
 A long viaduct runs above both sets of arches and is rugged and wild.

-The site offers an expansive area, vintage turntable and is centrally located.
+The site offers an expansive area and is centrally located.

 Subject to a minimum rental period.
 Due to lead-in time and safety requirements, only productions categorised as Band C are recommended to apply.